pingidentity/pingone-sample-app-ios/README.md

 The PingOne Mobile SDK bundle provides a sample app that includes all the basic flows.
 To help you get started, follow these steps:

+#### Configure the SDK

+You must configure the SDK at least once before using it.
+See the SDK documentation [here](https://github.com/pingidentity/pingone-mobile-sdk-ios#configure).

 #### Push Notifications

-Configure your app in Xcode to work with push notifications by referring to the SDK documentation [here](https://github.com/pingidentity/pingone-mobile-sdk-ios#:~:text=5.-,Working%20with%20push%20messages%20in%20iOS,-This%20section%20details).
+Configure your app in Xcode to work with push notifications as described in the SDK documentation [here](https://github.com/pingidentity/pingone-mobile-sdk-ios#work_with_push).

 #### OIDC